 This gluten free piña colada cake is so moist and full of tropical flavor!
 Between the pineapple, rum, and toasted coconut flakes, this cake will make you feel like you are on vacation.

 Boy do I have THE perfect summer recipe for you today!
-I have been wanting to try my hand at a piña colada cake pretty much since I first made my pina colada donuts.
-Those are always such a huge hit when I make them, and for good reason.
+I have been wanting to try my hand at a piña colada cake for a long time, for obvious reasons.
 Piña coladas are delicious!

-While those donuts do not actually contain any rum flavor, they are still very much inspired by the classic cocktail.
-This cake, however, DOES involve rum flavor… rum extract, to be exact.
+This cake features delicious rum flavor... rum extract, to be exact.
 Not to mention juicy pineapple in the batter and toasted coconut flakes on top.
-Let’s dig right in!
+Let's dig right in!

 Why You'll Love This Piña Colada Cake...

-- This is an incredibly straightforward recipe, so it’s perfect if you’re looking to take a classic 9×13 sheet cake and take it to the next level.
+- This is an incredibly straightforward recipe, so it's perfect if you're looking to take a classic 9x13 sheet cake and take it to the next level.

 - The flavors are SO perfect together.
 Everyone already knows that, right?
 Pineapple and coconut just work together, and the subtle bit of rum flavor adds that extra special something.